s11khushboo/g1-news-classifier/README.md

 The preprocessing pipeline includes:

-Lowercasing
+Tokenize the words

-Removing punctuation, numbers, and stopwords
+Removing stopwords

-Lemmatization (optional)

 TF-IDF vectorization for feature extraction

+GloVe for word-level embeddings

 ## 🤖 Model Training

-We train an XGBoost Classifier on the TF-IDF features.
+We train an XGBoost Classifier on the embedding matix

 ## 📈 Evaluation